CottageLabs/website/content/projects/jct.md

   screenshot: "jct3.jpg"
 ---

-cOAlition S, a consortium of 25+ funders, as put together an ambitious plan to improve the state of Open Access and encourage more and more publishers to support that route.
+**cOAlition S**, a consortium of 25+ funders, as put together an ambitious plan to improve the state of Open Access and encourage more and more publishers to support that route.
 Cottage Labs provides several services to the consortium, including this tool to allow authors to verify the compliance of their preferred publishing routes.